apps1stonlinesolutions/slate/source/index.html.md

 }
 ```

-> The above request success response for changed payment status is:
+> The above request success response for payment status change is:

 ```json
 {